act65/act65.github.io/_posts/personal-posts/2015-04-27-meditation-retreat.md

 **Day 8**

 Some thing I still question is the ability to be truly objective.
 Can a human be truly objective?
-And what would the point be?The mediation required objective observation.
+And what would the point be?
+The mediation required objective observation.
 But I still struggle with this, maybe it is my own faults.

 Another part of the moral conduct, the _sila__,_ was the rule that during the course you must, "abstain from all sexual activity".
 So it is safe to say that by this stage I was horny!
 However, what I found interesting was the alarming frequency that my thoughts were drawn towards girls.
 These thoughts were not necessarily sexual, it could have been a conversation, a look, etc... or sex.